Program / Workshops

 (choose one)

 Achieving fluid balance and maintaining plasma composition is key for effective CRRT.
 This workshop will use case studies to discuss strategies for fluid management in CRRT to achieve patient driven outcomes for fluid, electrolyte and acid base balance.
-(Murugan, Mehta, Beaubien-Souligny)
+(Murugan, Mehta, Selewski)

 9:45-10:15am Coffee Break